Latest GOP Effort To Replace Obamacare Could End Health Care For Millions

 But like the killer robot in The Terminator or the undead fighters in Game of Thrones, the repeal effort has risen once again from the ashes in the form of a bill known as Cassidy-Graham.

 The bill, introduced Sept.
 13 by Sens.
-Bill Cassidy, R-La., and Lindsey Graham, R-S.C., with little hope of going anywhere has gained steam in its short life and now looks like it may actually come to a vote in the Senate in the coming days.
+Bill Cassidy, R-La., and Lindsey Graham, R-S.C., with little hope of going anywhere, has gained steam in its short life and now looks like it may actually come to a vote in the Senate in the coming days.

 Many opponents say the bill will result in millions of people losing their insurance coverage.